Hope for peace as Ethiopia backs down in Eritrea standoff - Journal du Cameroun

 “We should welcome the announcement with a degree of caution,” said Rashid Abdi, Horn of Africa director at the International Crisis Group think tank in Nairobi.

-Once federated with Ethiopia, Eritrea fought a three-decade independence war against Addis Ababa.
+Once a part of Ethiopia, Eritrea fought a three-decade independence war against Addis Ababa.

-The two then fought again, from 1998-2000, after Ethiopia refused to accept the ruling of a UN-backed boundary commission that divided up contested territory.
+The two then fought again, from 1998-2000 over a disputed border, and tensions have persisted after Ethiopia refused to accept the 2002 ruling of a UN-backed boundary commission that divided up contested territory.

 On Tuesday, Ethiopia’s new prime minister Abiy Ahmed — a former army officer who fought against Eritrea — declared the country would abide by the accord, handing back the occupied frontier town of Badme.

+“We should end this suffering and fully return to peace,” Abiy said in a speech the day after the announcement.

-Eritrea is yet to respond to the announcement while Ethiopia’s troops have not begun their withdrawal from Badme.
+Eritrea is yet to respond to the announcement while Ethiopia has not said whether its troops have begun their withdrawal from Badme.

 – Isolated, authoritarian –